BaxLi/AIUniversity-ARMS/README.md

 # AIUniversity-ARMS

-Detecting arms on video snap's
+Detecting arms on video snap's based on Nest JS and model provided by AI University project team